 You can hire local guides or go with organized tours from Panajachel or San Pedro.
 Don’t forget to pack warm clothes, some water and snacks.

-Up until my visit to lake Atitlan, I had never heard the Mayan language spoken in real life.
+Up until my visit to lake Atitlán, I had never heard the Mayan language spoken in real life.

 One of the most notable aspects of the indigenous villages is the diversity of languages spoken.
 While Spanish is the official language of Guatemala, many Mayan languages are still spoken in these communities.
 Each village has its own distinct dialect, which reflects the unique history and culture of the people who live there.

 In addition to language, the villages also differ in terms of art, music, and other cultural expressions.
 For example, San Juan La Laguna is known for its weaving and natural dyeing.
 You can watch local women spin thread from cotton or wool, and use plants like indigo and cochineal to create vibrant colors.
-The resulting textiles are both beautiful and practical, and are sold in markets throughout the region.

 Santiago Atitlan, on the other hand, has a rich history and a bustling market.
 You can explore the town’s cobblestone streets and visit its many churches and museums.
 The market is a great place to buy fresh produce, handicrafts, and other goods.
 It’s also home to the famous “Maximon,” a deity who represents a blend of Mayan and Catholic beliefs.

-San Pedro La Laguna is a popular destination for tourists seeking outdoor activities like hiking and kayaking.
+San Pedro La Laguna is a popular destination for people seeking outdoor activities like hiking and kayaking.
 The village has a laid-back, bohemian vibe, and is known for its lively nightlife.
 You can rent a kayak and explore the lake, or hike up to the top of Volcan San Pedro for a stunning view.

 If you’d like a detailed itinerary to help plan the rest of your trip to Guatemala check out this blog post, Exploring the best of Guatemala.